 We are working on replacing dangerous challenging behaviour with new functional skills.
 The replacement skills will be utilised independently.
+They may begin to spontaneously generate new skills of their own

 BEYOND SCHOOL

 We try to support parents to generalise these skills into the home when they are established here.
 This looks different for different families but might include; home visits, training, online videos or just phone conversations.